TritonDataCenter/sdc-headnode/README.md

 ### Automating Headnode Setup: `answers.json`

-The setup answers file (`answers.json`) provides information required for headnode setup that would otherwise need to be entered by the user into the interactive installer.
-Particularly for local development work, it can be convenient to specify these in advance.
+The setup answers file, `answers.json`, provides information required for headnode setup that would otherwise need to be entered by the user into the interactive installer.
+Particularly for local development work, it can be convenient to specify some, or all, of this information in advance.
 The `answers.json.tmpl` and `answers.json.tmpl.external` files provide usable examples for local development; the former configures only the admin network on setup, the latter configures an external network as well.

 The inclusion of a setup answers file in the resultant installation media is controlled by the `"answer-file"` key in the build specification.